thephpleague/plates/README.md

 Plates
 ======

-Slick native PHP template system that’s fast, extendable and easy to use.
+Slick native PHP template system that's fast, extendable and easy to use.

 ## Highlights

 - Native PHP templates
 - This is a template system, not a template language
+- Encourages use of existing PHP functions
 - Folders for super simple template paths
+- Powerful layouts and inheritance tools
-- Layouts, inheritance and escaping built-in
+- Escaping built-in
 - Really easy to extend using extensions
+- Decoupled design makes templates easy to test and mock
 - Not framework specific, will work with any project
 - Composer ready